HiDiHlabs/umi_alignment/README.md

-# WGS_UMI_Alignment
+# UMI Based Sequencing Alignment Pipeline

-The pipeline is made for aligning UMI based WGS data and to compute the QC metrics associated with it.
+The pipeline is made for aligning UMI based WGS/WES and Panel Seq data and to compute the QC metrics associated with it.

 We require the sequencing is performed in paired end mode and must contain R1 (forward read) R2 (UMI) and R3 (reverse read) for each lane and run